 Pay for school meals and more, anytime, anywhere from your computer or smartphone.
 Create your FREE account to get started.

-Every student in the Auburn Village school will be offered a nutritious, state-approved lunch at a price that has been approved by the School Board for that school year if they desire.
-However,
+Students in the Auburn Village School will be offered a nutritious, state-approved lunch at a price that has been approved by the School Board for that school year if they desire.

-- If a 1st or 2nd grade student has a negative balance, he/she will be allowed to charge a reimbursable lunch or milk.
+D. If a 1st or 2nd grade student has a negative balance, he/she will be allowed to charge a lunch or milk.
+No snacks may be charged by those with a negative balance.

-- If a 3rd – 8th grade student has a negative balance, he/she will be allowed to charge a reimbursable lunch for two days.
-On the third day an alternative lunch will be offered.
+E. If a 3rd – 8th grade student has a negative balance, he/she will be allowed to charge a lunch for two days.
+No snacks may be charged by those with a negative balance.

 Adopted: June 14, 2011